 Three phase electricity is the best and most efficient avenue for powering industrial loads.
 It can facilitate the smooth operation of heavy-duty equipment since voltage can be transmitted over long distances with the smaller conductor.
 If single phase power is required, two phases of the three phase system can be used to harness the power.
 In some situations, single phase power can be applied between the ground and only one phase.

-Single phase power is:
+Single phase power

 - Used and able to supply enough power for most residential homes and small businesses

 - Ample power supply for operating motors of 5 hp or less.

 - Efficient for equipment designed to operate on three phase power

 - Used widely in large businesses, including manufacturing industry worldwide

 - Used more often now in high density data centers

 - Allows for less expensive and smaller wiring and lower voltages, making it less expensive and safer to operate.